mgeitz/tbdchat/README.txt

          o Debug variable access [addressed]
          o Configuration file access [addressed]
          o Printing anything while typing on the client (any cli or gui should solve this)

-TO-DO LIST:

-      - Use Curses library to take over terminal window.
-Plan to have the top portion of the screen show conversation and bottom allow user to input message

-      - Track which users are permitted to join a particular preexisting room, give rooms state of public or private.

-      - Private / Public room settings, other room variables

-      - Assign the creator of a room some unique flagged ability to make the room private, or set other room features

-      - Full encryption, but we should start with trying to hash the stored passwords

-      - logout command to put user back in not-logged-in state, disconnect command to close serverfd and chatrxthread but not close client

-      - Remove a user from active_users_list and their room list when they send a /exit

-      - Logging; added debug and root level logs, give them flags set by /debug, change debug to persist.
-Add normal logs for each room.
-I think we should worry about displaying them in chat later, maybe /log toggles active message logging?

-      - Probably move the primary execution loop in main of client to its own method again.

-      - Notify all in room when someone else in the room leaves (currently sends message to default channel when a user disconnects)